orainha/w10-facemessenger/README.md

 ## Description

-W10-FaceMessenger is a suite of scripts bundled together to extract the most significant artifacts produced by the usage of the Windows Store application Messenger (Beta) by Facebook Inc.
+W10-FaceMessenger is a set of scripts bundled together to extract the most significant artifacts produced by the usage of the Windows Store application Messenger (Beta) by Facebook Inc.

 As of now, W10-FaceMessenger is capable of extracting the following content:
 - Contacts